Can White House Bowling Heal GOP Divisions And Spare The Health Care Bill?

 Even though President Trump is leading the way on the charm offensive, it's not entirely clear who is leading the horse trading behind the scenes that could lead to changes in the bill.
 Trump appears to be both hands-on and hands-off at the same time, leaving it to Congress to, as Meadows put it, "work its will."
 It's not even clear the White House and congressional leaders like House Speaker Paul Ryan are open to making modifications.

-It's been presented to Republicans in the House as a binary choice — either you support repealing and replacing Obamacare and you vote for this bill, or you don't.
+It has been presented to Republicans in the House as a binary choice — either you support repealing and replacing Obamacare and you vote for this bill, or you don't.

 But this wooing of Congress doesn't stop with the Freedom Caucus.
 President Trump is inviting so many members of Congress over to the White House, they might want to consider setting up a shuttle from one end of Pennsylvania Avenue to the other.
 Take last Tuesday when Trump met with two Republican senators.
 And had lunch with one more, South Carolina Sen. Lindsey Graham.